ceph/ceph/doc/dev/developer_guide/index.rst

 ====================

-In this chapter, we will explain in detail how use an OpenStack tenant as an environment for Ceph integration testing.
+In this chapter, we will explain in detail how use an OpenStack tenant as an environment for Ceph `integration testing`_.

 Assumptions and caveat
 ----------------------